nic-dgl104-winter-2024/pattern-library/patterns/Creational/singleton/Dart/README.md

 ## Implementation

-Singeleton is relatively simple to implement in Dart, mainly due to the implementation of Dart’s factory constructors [11].
+Singleton is relatively simple to implement in Dart, mainly due to the implementation of Dart’s factory constructors [11].
 Factory constructors are pre-fixed with the factory keyword.
 Factory Constructors work as class instructors.
 However, factory constructors do not always create new instances of a class unless further defined.

 This allows the Singleton class to allow both an instance of cache or an instance of a sub-type if declared and to initialize final (Const) variables that cannot be installed due to being assigned through parameters.